boxuanzhang/backend-test-php/README.md

 Currently none of the database tables have any indexes defined.

-* Add indexes where appropriate (hint: sections, messages, topics)
+* Add indexes where appropriate (hint: sections, messages, topics) :white_check_mark:
-* Explain how you measured the usefulness of these indexes
+* Explain how you measured the usefulness of these indexes :white_check_mark:
-* Don't add indexes that wont be used though
+* Don't add indexes that wont be used though :white_check_mark:

 #### Task 17 - Dockerize this application